 Put your puppy on a regular feeding schedule.
 What goes into a puppy on a schedule comes out of a puppy on a schedule.
 Depending on their age, puppies usually need to be fed three or four times a day.
 Feeding your puppy at the same times each day will make it more likely that he'll eliminate at consistent times as well, and that makes housetraining easier for both of you.

-Pick up your puppy's water dish about two and a half hours before bedtime to reduce the likelihood that he'll need to potty during the night.
+Pick up your puppy's water dish about two and a half hours before bedtime to reduce the likelihood that she'll need to potty during the night.
 Most puppies can sleep for approximately seven hours without having to eliminate.

 If your puppy does wake you up in the night, don't make a big deal of it; otherwise, he will think it is time to play and won't want to go back to sleep.
-Turn on as few lights as possible, don't talk to or play with your puppy, take him out to do his business, and return him to his bed.
+Turn on as few lights as possible, don't talk to or play with your puppy, take him out to do his business and return him to his bed.

 Tether your puppy to you or a nearby piece of furniture with a six-foot leash if you are not actively training or playing with him.
-Watch for signs your puppy needs to eliminate.
-Some signs are obvious, such as barking or scratching at the door, squatting, restlessness, sniffing around, or circling.
+Watch for signs that your puppy needs to eliminate.
+Some signs are obvious, such as barking or scratching at the door, squatting, restlessness, sniffing around or circling.
 When you see these signs, immediately grab the leash and take him outside to his bathroom spot.
 If he eliminates, praise him lavishly and reward him with a treat.

 Expect your puppy to have a few accidents in the house—it's a normal part of housetraining.
 Here's what to do when that happens: